Vizzuality/trends.earth-API/README.md

 ### Requirements

-You need to install Docker in your machine if you have not already installed it [Docker](https://www.docker.com/)
+You need to install Docker in your machine if you haven't already [Docker](https://www.docker.com/)

 ### Technology